 After a successful ML (re)setup between a non-AP MLD and an AP MLD, a PMKSA and a PTKSA are established between the non-AP MLD and the AP MLD.
 In addition, a GTKSA, an IGTKSA if management frame protection is enabled, and a BIGTKSA if beacon protection is enabled, are established between the non-AP MLD and the AP MLD for each setup link (see Clause 12 (Security)).
 The PTKSA is used for cryptographic encapsulation and decapsulation of individually addressed MPDUs across all setup links and the GTKSA of a link is used for cryptographic encapsulation and decapsulation of group addressed MPDUs on the link as described in 12.5.2.3 (CCMP cryptographic encapsulation), 12.5.4.3 (GCMP cryptographic encapsulation), 12.5.2.4 (CCMP decapsulation), and 12.5.4.4 (GCMP decapsulation).
 If management frame protection is enabled, the IGTKSA of a link is used to provide integrity protection for group addressed robust Management frames across on the link as described in 12.6.19 (Protection of robust Management frames).
 When beacon protection is enabled, the BIGTKSA of a link is used to provide integrity protection for Beacon frames on the link as described in 12.6.23 (Protection of Beacon frames).

+NOTE – The use of WEP or TKIP is obsolete.
+See 12.3.2.1 (WEP overview) and 5.1.2 (Security services).(#19497)

 Different APs affiliated with an AP MLD use different GTK/IGTK/BIGTK.
 Each AP and the corresponding non-AP STA affiliated with an associated non-AP MLD maintains a single PN/IPN/BIPN for each GTK/ IGTK/BIGTK.
 The GTK/IGTK/BIGTK of each setup links are delivered to the non-AP MLD using a single 4-way handshake as defined in 12.7.6 (4-way handshake).
 When a GTK/IGTK/BIGTK update is triggered for an AP affiliated with the AP MLD, the updated GTK/IGTK/BIGTK may be delivered to the non-AP MLD using the Group key handshake over any enabled link as defined in 12.7.7 (Group key handshake).